skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch settles in to study his book.

-Skeeve visits the Magistrate Witman, who is a stout old Halfling.
+Skeeve visits the Magistrate Witman, who is a stout old halfling.
 Skeeve asks if there are have been any attacks on the town by undead.
 Whitman is amused by this, and makes it plain that this town sees little in the way of excitement.
 Skeeve also tries to see if perhaps